How much is your car worth?

-To make loading and unloading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the A7’s power liftgate, leaving your hands completely free.
-The A7’s power liftgate can also be opened or closed by pressing a button.
+To make loading and unloading groceries and cargo easier when your hands are full, the A7’s power liftgate can be opened or closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The Charger doesn’t offer a power or hands-free opening trunk.

 J.D.
 Power and Associates surveys of service recipients show that Audi service is better than Dodge.
 J.D.
 Power ranks Audi third in service department satisfaction.
 With a 90% lower rating, Dodge is ranked 30th.

 The A7’s standard easy entry system raises the steering wheel, making it easier for the driver to get in and out.
 An easy entry system costs extra on the Charger.